Most of us have asked ourselves… how did we (or a loved one) wind up struggling with a neurological disorder like Parkinsons, ALS or Alzheimer’s?

 Archives of Physical Medicine and Rehabilitation, Volume 99, Issue 10, 2114-2117

 Those living with ALS experience a vast and varying degree of complications that accompany the disease.
 Although there have been extensive advancements with remedies, treatments, and devices, resources are limited and complex.
 Daily living proves difficult in even the simplest tasks.
 Yet, not everything must be so difficult.
 Here’s a list of simple and natural ways to help you with your symptoms and overall wellbeing.

-- Supplements – A great way to ensure ALS patients are getting the appropriate vitamins, minerals and nutrients is through supplements.
+Supplements – A great way to ensure ALS patients are getting the appropriate vitamins, minerals and nutrients is through supplements for ALS.
 Avoiding malnutrition and ensuring an adequate dietary intake is a key factor in preventing atrophy, infection, and a weakened immune system5.
 Antioxidants and detoxifiers are equally important for preventing damage from oxidation and free radicals.
 Although there are various supplements that are recommended for patients with ALS, some of the more notable ones are Vitamin E and C, Vitamin B-complex, AAKG, GABA, Ubiquinol, Niacin, Vitamin D, CoQ10, Calcium, Magnesium, Selenium, Zinc, and fish oil1.
-These supplements provide several benefits such as: energy production, detoxification, maintaining bone and muscle mass, improving cellular and mitochondrial function, and more1.
+The best supplements for ALS provide several benefits such as: energy production, detoxification, maintaining bone and muscle mass, improving cellular and mitochondrial function, and more1.
 You can find many of these supplements at simplesanutrition.com.

 This is not an all-encompassing or complex list of suggestions for help with your ALS systems, but rather a simplified and natural way to tweak your daily routine.
 Make changes and introduce new habits at a rate that is comfortable for you.
 These tips can be implemented easily and may have significant improvements on living with ALS.
 Stay strong!